 - Google Cloud Interconnect

-All Connections are Highly Available (HA) by default.
+All Connections are Highly Available (HA) by default unless you select a Non-HA option (only available for select connection types and speeds).
 They include redundant network paths through redundant equipment.
-For each new Connection added to your Network, two routing gateways are deployed across separate, redundant nodes on our platform and connected via redundant, high-capacity switches.
+For each new HA Connection added to your Network, two routing gateways are deployed across separate, redundant nodes on our platform and connected via redundant, high-capacity switches.

-Regardless of your specific connections, the Network itself and Pureport's platform in general, are always HA to ensure maximum up-time.
-Pureport maintains redundant Internet connections, redundant backbone connections, and redundant private connections to the cloud providers (such as AWS Direct Connect) as well as high-capacity routing and switching engines.
+Regardless of your specific connections, the Network itself and Pureport's platform in general are always HA to ensure maximum up-time.
+Pureport maintains redundant Internet connections, redundant backbone connections, and redundant private connections to the cloud providers (such as AWS Direct Connect) as well as high-capacity routing and switching engines in each of its core locations.
 This enables you to build connectivity between sites and clouds and be assured of uptime and availability.